Table of contents

 Universal Placement Principles

-Maintain line of sight to doors whenever possible
+Maintain line of sight to doors when possible

 Areas Requiring Additional Coverage